From a four-chuck system to the true 3D cutting head, the 3D FABRI GEAR and FG-220 DDL transform operations one tap at a time.

 Thermo Energy also experienced this with the implementation of their FABRI GEAR.
 Dave Loewen of Thermo Energy stated, “The FABRI GEAR’s flexibility has allowed us to think of any design and we are able to create it."
 Loewen further explained, "Because the FABRI GEAR is so precise, we have less to worry about during the assembly and installation process".
 ThermoEnergy has been able to make their tube and pipe process a one man job, cutting the processing by two-thirds.

-The FABRI GEAR incredibly unique with built in tapping, up to 6 different taps, and the six-axis head allowing for 3D geometry from beveled and mitered end cuts to countersink holes.
+The FABRI GEAR is incredibly unique with built in tapping, up to 6 different taps, and the six-axis head allowing for 3D geometry from beveled and mitered end cuts to countersink holes.

 Other notable features include a measuring system that automatically measures material length through a sensor and another sensor in the cutting area that measures the material and compensates for distortions.